rafaelsetragni/awesome_notifications/README.md

 });
 ```

-5. On your main page, starts to listen the notification actions (to detect tap)
+5. On your main page, before MaterialApp widget, starts to listen the notification actions (to detect tap)

 ```dart
 AwesomeNotifications().actionStream.listen(